pawar41/amazon-clone/README.md

-# amazon.com Clone
+# amazon.com clone

 In this project,
-  I have made the Amazon Clone using React.
+* I have made the Amazon Clone using React.
-  I have also used Firebase for Authentication, Database, Functions and Hosting.
+* I have also used Firebase for Authentication, Database,
+* Functions and Hosting.

-  Firebase is a great tool to get started with projects quickly.
+* Firebase is a great tool to get started with projects quickly.
-  I have also be using HTML, CSS and React Context API.
+* I am also using HTML, CSS and React Context API.
 * Please keep in mind, you need to have Visual Studio Code and NodeJS installed.

 ```